Complete Health Dentistry considers the significance of the mouth-body connection.

 healthy self-esteem for good speech and smile confidence.

-These connections between the mouth and the body highlight the value of good oral health and dental stability for assuring better general health.
+These connections between the mouth and the body highlight the value of stable oral health for assuring better general health.

 General Health As It Relates To Your Oral Health